 From the visual to the verbal: from a brand to a Brand

-So, when we talk about a brand, we should not forget the following three aspects: brand identity, brand image, and brand reputation.
+In the end, speaking of branding, we should not overlook the following three aspects: brand identity, brand image, and brand reputation.

 If we focus on the first aspect, there are two types of brand identity: visual identity and verbal identity.